DMJC/Tux_AQFH_HD/README.md

 ## Known Issues:
 - No Pipewire/PulseAudio/Alsa Support.
-- modprobe snd-pcm-oss for audio on Linux.
+- modprobe snd-pcm-oss for audio on Linux (ALSA to OSS Wrapper).
 You might need to ln -s /dev/dsp1 /dev/dsp to get sound working.

 ## To Do:
 - Modernise Audio Code